Lepine v Correctional Services Canada [2024]

 Case summary

-This Canadian Human Rights complaint deals with discrimination by Correctional Services Canada (CSC) against Amanda Lepine and her son (the “Complainants”).
-The Complainants allege that CSC discriminated against them and violated section 5 of the Canadian Human Rights Act (CHRA).
+In this Canadian Human Rights Tribunal complaint, Amanda Lepine and her son (the “Complainants”) alleged that Correctional Services Canada (CSC) discriminated against them and violated section 5 of the Canadian Human Rights Act (CHRA).
 Section 5 of the CHRA prohibits discriminatory practices in the provision of goods, services or accommodation based on a prohibited ground, such as race or disability.

-The Complainants allege that the CSC discriminated against them based on race, ethnic origin, family status, disability, sex, and age.
-They also allege that CSC:
+The Complainants alleged that the CSC discriminated against them based on race, ethnic origin, family status, disability, sex, and age.
+They also alleged that CSC:

 - delayed its response to Ms. Lepine’s application to the Mother-Child program.